A variety of physical processes involving scattering and

 Thin films of a material with an index of refraction which differs from the host mineral cause the color of some minerals.
 The sequence of colors has long been recognized as Newtons colors, the same colors seen in an oil slick on water.
 The following examples are representative.

-Inclusions of foreign phases are often responsible for the
+Inclusions of foreign phases are often responsible for the color of minerals.

 Back to the list of colors